ryedin/site/_reference/cli-config-files.md

 personal/dev
 ```

+## Local configuration files

+### `.convox/app`

+You can pin a local directory to a specific app by putting a file called `app` containing the app name in the `.convox` directory in the directory.

+### `.convox/rack`

-You can also pin a repo to a specific Rack by creating a `.convox` directory in the repo root.
-Note that `convox switch` only updates `~/.convox/rack` and not `.convox/rack`.
+You can pin a local directory to a specific Rack by putting a file called `rack` containing the Rack name in the `.convox` directory in the directory.

 ## See also